bokusu/animeManga-autoBackup/README.md

 ###### Automated

+* Start `./script.ps1` as the script will run generator automatically if `.env`file can not be found.

-* Run from working directory:
+* Or, run the generator directly from working directory:

   ```ps1
   ./Modules/Environment-Generator.ps1
   ```

-* Or, start `./script.ps1`, as the script will run generator automatically if `.env`file can not be found.

 ###### Manual